sitegeist/Sitegeist.Slipstream/README.md

 ### Using CSS selector (id or class name) as target

 If you want to target a specific element with an id or classname you can also use a selector prefixed with an `#` (id) or an `.` (class name).
 The string itself musst start with a letter, underscore or hyphen.
 No spaces are allowed.
+Also multiple id and classes combinations won't work, only a single class name or id works.

  ```html
 <dialog data-slipstream="#bar"><p>Greetings, one and all!</p></dialog>